Industry Advisory Board

 Robert H Block

-Rob Block has developed a stellar reputation in the industry for integrity, thought leadership and successful execution.
-He has a Bachelor’s degree in Chemical Engineering from the University of Michigan and a Master’s degree in Organizational Management.
-He currently resides in the metro-Atlanta region with his wife and three children
+Rob has developed a stellar reputation in the industry for integrity, thought leadership and successful execution.
+He has a bachelor's degree in Chemical Engineering from the University of Michigan and a master's degree in Organizational Management.
+He currently resides in the metro-Atlanta region with his wife and three children.

 David Burns, CISSP

-Nakia believes the application of digital solutions can transform any company or person - anywhere in the world.
-The universal need for technology is what drives her as a Senior Technical Project Manager at General Electric, where she is based in Atlanta, GA.
-Her focus lies in delivering software solutions in shop floor environments that transform the manufacturing process and produce brilliant factories.
+Nakia believes the application of digital solutions can transform any company or person – anywhere in the world.
+The universal need for technology is what drives her as a Senior IT Business Analyst at Chick-Fil-A Corporate, where she is based in Atlanta, GA.
+She powers the promise of Chick-Fil-A’s brand through technologies that ensure continuous supply of top-quality resources used in all 2,300 restaurants across the country.
+As an integral member of the Supply Chain Strategy and Design team, her work extends from enabling day-to-day operations through quality management systems to innovation via real-time data & analytics to ensure food safety.

 Nakia finds her greatest fulfillment by giving back.
-She recently served as the mentoring leader of the Girls Who Code Summer Immersion program in Atlanta, GA.
+She serves regularly with New Life Church to provide resources for underserved citizens of Decatur, GA.
 She has also participated in other initiatives such as raising $75,000 with buildOn for construction of a new school in Malawi, Africa and mentoring high school students via Usher's New Look program.

 Ken DiPrima is Assistant Vice President of AT&T’s IoT Solutions.
 Ken leads a team that is responsible for developing solutions to support devices in the connected car, wearables, mHealth, smart cities, and tracking/monitoring devices in many different industries such as transportation, manufacturing, energy and healthcare, which are part of the Industrial Internet.